 Increasingly in the last few years we have been using telephone consultations with our patients.
 You can ask for your GP or Nurse to discuss a problem on the telephone.
 These appointments are usually mid-morning before or after surgeries.

-If the doctor or nurse is very busy it may be necessary for the Reception Staff to take some information from you, and arrange for the Clinician to telephone you back later in the day.
+The Reception Staff will take some information from you, and arrange for the Clinician to telephone you back later in the day.

 Typically telephone appointments are used for: